Entrepreneurship

 In the first year of my online business I lost $37k and a whole lotta time…

-It was 2019 and my family and I had just arrived in Spain, and since I couldn’t practice medicine upon arrival, decided to go full-time on what was my part-time gig until then: coaching doctors on how to launch online side-gigs.
+It was 2019 – my family and I had just arrived in Spain, and since I couldn’t practice medicine upon arrival, decided to go full-time on what was my part-time gig until then: coaching doctors on how to launch online side-gigs.
 Now it was time to productize my knowledge and build a business around it.

 I should’ve followed Jim Rohn’s advice: “don’t major in minor things”.